Generic Name: dextromethorphan/guaifenesin/phenylephrine (dex-troe-meth-OR-fan/gwye-FEN-eh-sin/fen-ill-EF-rin)

 Use Broncotron-D suspension as directed by your doctor.
 Check the label on the medicine for exact dosing instructions.

-- Take Broncotron-D suspension by mouth with or without food.
+- Broncotron-D suspension may be taken with or without food.

 - Drink plenty of water while taking Broncotron-D suspension.